Lululemon (LULU)

 Competitors in the athletic apparel industry include Nike (NYSE:NKE), Under Armour (NYSE:UA), and Columbia Sportswear (NASDAQ:COLM).

-As you can see below, Lululemon grew its sales at an exceptional 21% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts) as it opened new stores and increased sales at existing, established locations.
+As you can see below, Lululemon’s sales grew at a decent 11% compounded annual growth rate over the last three years as it opened new stores and increased sales at existing, established locations.

-This quarter, Lululemon grew its revenue by 7.3% year on year, and its $2.37 billion of revenue was in line with Wall Street’s estimates.
-Company management is currently guiding for a 7.4% year-on-year increase in sales next quarter.
+This quarter, Lululemon’s $3.64 billion of revenue was flat year on year but beat Wall Street’s estimates by 1.8%.
+Company management is currently guiding for a 1.9% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 6.3% over the next 12 months, a deceleration versus the last six years.
-We still think its growth trajectory is attractive given its scale and suggests the market sees success for its products.
+Looking further ahead, sell-side analysts expect revenue to grow 3.3% over the next 12 months, a deceleration versus the last three years.
+We still think its growth trajectory is satisfactory given its scale and indicates the market is baking in success for its products.

 6. Store Performance